Aliases for FFAR4 Gene

 GeneCards Summary for FFAR4 Gene

 FFAR4 (Free Fatty Acid Receptor 4) is a Protein Coding gene.
-Diseases associated with FFAR4 include obesity.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include fatty acid binding and taste receptor activity.
+Diseases associated with FFAR4 include Body Mass Index Quantitative Trait Locus 10 and Body Mass Index Quantitative Trait Locus 11.
+Among its related pathways are Signaling by GPCR and Incretin synthesis, secretion, and inactivation.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and taste receptor activity.
+An important paralog of this gene is CCKBR.